Hypercubers/hypercubing.xyz/docs/wiki/techniques/rkt.md

 <center>![Sune with RKT](/assets/images/SuneRKTcancel.gif){width="80%"}</center>

-RKT cancelling is a newer technique that reduces the move count of RKT algorithms by abusing symmetries.
+RKT cancelling is a newer technique that reduces the move count of RKT algorithms by rewriting algorithms as conjugates where one side is a pure rotations.
 HactarCE made a program called [RocKeT](https://github.com/HactarCE/rocket) to find cancels for algorithms.
 Often, it just involves inserting some flipping moves at certain points throughout the algorithm.

+Consider `R U R' U'`.
+Conventional RKT rotates after every move, but we don't have to do that.
+We can build up multiple moves of RKT debt and then cancel them later:
+- `RO UO` — do `R U` using RKT, building up two moves of RKT debt (`R U`)
+- `IF RO'` — do `R'` using RKT, undoing the debt from `U`
+- `IF2 UO'` — do  `U'` using RKT, undoing the debt from the `R`

+But we can do even better!
+- `RO UO` — do `R U` using RKT
+- `IUR` — swap `R` with `U`
+- `UO' RO'` — do `R' U'` using RKT (because we swapped `R` and `U`), undoing the debt from `R U`

+If you squint, you might notice that this is a conjugate `[RO UO: IUR]`.
+This corresponds to the fact that `R U R' U'` can be written as a conjugate where one part is a pure rotation: `[R U: z x2]`.
+When executing this algorithm, we apply it to `I` _with_ the rotation (so it's equivalent to `R U R' U'`) and to the outer layers _without_ the rotation (so `[RU: _]` expands to `R U U' R'`, which completely cancels out).
+This is the fundamental theory behind how to do RKT cancels: by rewriting algorithms as conjugates and commutators with pure rotations.

+Recall how in 3D you can replace a `U y'` with `Dw`.
+We can do the same thing here: replace `IUR` with `{1-2}OUR`, which is a rotation of the outer layers instead of the inner layers.
+Now it just looks like a normal algorithm with a flip thrown in the middle: `RO UO {1-2}OUR RO' UO'`.
+So we can notate it a little more simply: `R U {1-2}OUR R' U'`

+Here's a more complex example, the Sune algorithm: `R U R' {1-2}OUR U R {1-2}OUR U2 R'`.
+This works because you can rewrite Sune using conjugates with rotations: `[R U: [R': z x2] [U: z x2]]`.
+Notice how if you remove the rotations, the whole thing cancels out.
+(You don't need to expand the conjugates to see this.)

 ## Simultaneous RKT